Cyber safety guide: Tips to Own IT. Secure IT. Protect IT.

 Keep tabs on your apps

 Here’s a statistic: The average smartphone user has between 60 to 90 apps on their device.
-That’s according to a Symantec blog article.

 That’s a lot of apps.
 And most request some of your personal information when you download them — like, your name, your email address, or even your home address.
 Some apps also request access to your camera and microphone.